-dissemination of material non-public information regarding such portfolio.
-Similarly, to the extent that a Fund is based on a benchmark index, in the event that the index provider of the benchmark index (the "Index Provider") becomes registered as a broker-dealer or newly affiliated with a broker-dealer, it will implement and maintain a fire wall with respect to its relevant personnel or such broker-dealer affiliate, as applicable, regarding access to information concerning the composition and/or changes to the portfolio, and will be subject to procedures designed to prevent the use and dissemination of material non-public information regarding such portfolio.
+broker-dealer, or (b) any new adviser or sub-adviser is a registered broker-dealer or becomes affiliated with a broker-dealer, it will implement and maintain a fire wall with respect to its relevant personnel or such broker-dealer affiliate, as applicable, regarding access to information concerning the composition and/or changes to the portfolio, and will be subject to procedures designed to prevent the use and dissemination of material non-public information regarding such portfolio.

-The investment objective of the Funds is to provide investors with returns that match those of the S&P 500 Price Return Index (the "S&P 500 Index") up to an upside cap over a period of approximately three years, while providing a buffer from S&P 500 Index losses.
+The investment objective of the Funds is to provide investors with returns (before fees, expenses, and taxes) that match those of SPY over a period of approximately one year, while providing a level of protection from SPY losses.